 It's pro-rated automatically, if space permits.

-One-year-old with Adult, for children ages 12-24 months (pick this class, a baby class, or a toddler class depending on your child's nap schedule)
+Toddler with Adult, for children 12-24 months (pick this class or the baby class depending on your child's nap schedule)

 Students explore many facets of music—speaking, singing, moving, listening, creating, playing instruments and learning about reading and writing music.
 Creative movement or dances are interspersed with quiet activities like focused listening.
 The curriculum introduces the thrill of the glockenspiel, a pre-keyboard instrument, and the wonder of string and woodwind instruments like the dulcimer and recorder.
 The capstone of Kindermusik, Young Child is the perfect pressure-free preparation for private instrumental instruction.